dotnet/sign/docs/signing-tool-spec.md

 ### Local Certificates

-Today the code signing tooling in the Windows and .NET SDK uses PFX (public/private certificate key pair files or the local certificate store for obtaining certificates.
+Today the code signing tooling in the Windows and .NET SDK uses PFX (public/private certificate key pair files or the local certificate store for obtaining certificates).
 There risks to this approach:

 - PFX files are targets in data breaches; their passwords can be cracked
 - Certificates in a local store can be used by any app/malware